-3. Financial performance and overview
+3. Financial Performance and Overview

-Your Company posted total income ₹686 crores for the financial year ended 31 March 2023, as against ₹504 crores registering a growth of 36% over previous year.
+Your Company posted a total income of ₹1,009 crores for the financial year ended 31 March, 2024 as against ₹686 crores registering a growth of 47% over previous year.

-The profit after tax of the Company increased to ₹40 crores in financial year 2023 as against ₹17 crores in the previous year.
+The profit after tax of the Company increased to ₹93 crores in FY 2023-24 as against ₹40 crores in the previous year.

-The Company's Asset Under Management ('AUM') increased by 44% in the financial year 2023 and stood at ₹6,427 crores as against ₹4,456 crores in the financial year 2022.
-The Company disbursed loans worth ₹3,055 crores as against ₹1,287 crores in the financial year 2022.
-The robust growth during the financial year was driven by penetration in core markets and widening the distribution coverage across the country.
+The Company's Asset Under Management ('AUM') increased by 39% in FY 2023-24 and stood at ₹8,951 crores as against ₹6,427 crores in FY 2022-23.
+The Company disbursed loans worth ₹4,324 crores as against ₹3,055 crores in FY 2022-23.
+The robust growth during the financial year was driven by penetration in chosen markets and widening the distribution coverage across the country.

 Your Company has maintained optimum Asset Liability Management ('ALM') position throughout the year, with continued focus on diversification of borrowing resources and conservative liquidity management.

-Borrowings increased by 37% from ₹3,660 crores as at 31 March, 2022 to ₹5,038 crores as at 31 March, 2023.
-The Company has maintained prudent borrowing mix to optimize its funding cost.
-The Company also mobilized funds through sale of pool of assets via direct assignment of ₹276 crores, during the financial year 2023.
-During the financial year 2023, the Company received its first ever refinance sanction from National Housing Bank ('NHB') for a value of ₹50 crores.
+Borrowings increased by 33% from ₹5,038 crores as at 31 March, 2023 to ₹6,713 crores as at 31 March, 2024.
+The Company has maintained prudent borrowing mix to optimise its funding cost.